swaldy/smart_pixels_BDT/README.md

 ## Files in repo:
 preprocess.py -- takes label and recon2D .parquet files and gets them ready for training.
 Saves files in CERNBox with path hardcoded

+loop.sh -- a small shell script to download with a for loop over file numbers d16401 to d16441

 BDT -- contains scripts related to training BDT

 NN -- contains scripts related to training NN